josefemanuele/Bidoncini/README.md

 - about ( 282 mAh / 14 mA ) = 20.14 h for deep sleep.

-It was also interesting to note how by measuring the current conumption through the usb cable the measurements change.
-It seemes like by powering up the esp32 board by usb cable, some components dissipated some of the current, resulting in a greater consumption.

-![Consumption full taskdelay with usb](img/consumption_full_taskdelay_usb.png)
-![Consumption full deep sleep with usb](img/consumption_full_deep_usb.png)

 With the energy harvesting system implemented in our project, we have a constant flow of 100 mA to recharge the battery during sun time.
 The charged battery would not be able to withstand the dark hours, if the firmware didn't makeuse of the deep sleep functionality.
 Thanks to deep sleep, the battery life can go up to a 228% increase.
 Battery life is more than three-fold.

 As per the charging module [datasheet](https://dlnmh9ip6v2uc.cloudfront.net/datasheets/Prototyping/TP4056.pdf), the battery would take around 1.75 hours to fully charge from fully discharged, with a max current of 800 mAh.
 Our current system has a max charging current of 100 mA.
 Charging current could be improved by placing more solar panels in parallel, or by using better efficiency panels.
 Even though, the supply of 100 mA is over the average estimated consumption of our system.
 As built, the system could technically go on forever.
 Naturally, battery decay would eventually stop the experiment.

+It was also interesting to note how by measuring the current conumption through the usb cable the measurements change.
+It seemes like by powering up the esp32 board by usb cable, some components dissipated some of the current, resulting in a greater consumption.

+![Consumption full taskdelay with usb](img/consumption_full_taskdelay_usb.png)
+![Consumption full deep sleep with usb](img/consumption_full_deep_usb.png)

 ## Conclusions
 It was fun to learn different aspects of hardware development.
 Putting hands into firmware set up, combining different libraries, reading through endless documentation.
-At the end, we have managed to build an internet of things system, connected to the cloud, forwarding sensor value, encrypting the communication, and making all of this autonomously powered through solar panels.
+At the end, we managed to build an internet of things system, connected to the cloud, forwarding sensor values, encrypting the communication, and making all of this autonomously powered through solar panels.

 ## Credits